stormpath/stormpath-documentation/source/accnt_mgmt.rst

 In each of those Directories, there is an Account.
 One in our Cloud Directory, for user Picard:

-.. only:: rest or ruby
+.. only:: rest or ruby or nodejs

   .. code-block:: json